jsamaniegog/nebackup/README.md

 This plug-in allows you send the configuration file of network equipments to a TFTP server and then download it from GLPI.

-It currently only supports cisco switches.
+It currently only supports Cisco switches.
+HP Procurve is supported since v2.0.0 with telnet connection.

 See https://github.com/jsamaniegog/nebackup/wiki for more information.